VarshuGangasagre/VarshuGangasagre/README.md

 - 👋 Hi, I’m @VarshuGangasagre
 - 👀 I’m interested in computational Biology
-- 🌱 I’m currently learning Post Graduate Diploma in Data Science
+- 🌱 I'he completed Post Graduate Diploma in Data Science
 - 💞️ I’m looking to collaborate on Data Science Projects
-- 📫 How to reach me vgangasagre6@gmai.com
+- 📫 How to reach me vgangasagre6@gmail.com

 <!---
 VarshuGangasagre/VarshuGangasagre is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.